-If you need permanent life insurance coverage but cannot afford the high cost of whole life insurance, a product called guaranteed universal life insurance (GUL) might be the right choice for you.
+If you need permanent life insurance but cannot afford the cost of whole life insurance, a product called guaranteed universal life or GUL life insurance might be the right choice for you.

 Many people worry that they will outlive a term life policy and be left without life insurance later in life when they need it most.
 Guaranteed universal life insurance offers a happy medium between permanent and term life insurance coverage.